 The Jewish Museum

 The second floor is for temporary exhibits, and the third provides a retrospective on Jewish life in Austria through twenty-one painting.
 The fourth floor, in a room called the Schaudepot, “depot expo”, is given over to hundreds of religious objects recovered after Kristallnacht.
 It resembles the back room of an antique shop.

+The library here tops those of all other Jewish museums in Europe.
+It preserves 25000 volumes in German, Hebrew, Yiddish, and English.
 Located at the museum entrance is a bookstore well stocked in catalogues and texts (in German).
 On the same floor, Teitelbaum Café, among the city’s best, serves Austrian kosher wines, Viennese pastries, and vegetarian dishes.

 A monument by London artist Rachel Whiteread commemorating Austrian Jews exterminated during the Shoah was placed in the Judenplatz (former Schulhof) in October 2000.
 The piece consists of a square, closed room, the outer walls of which supports shelves loaded with books.

 The Judenplatz Museum in the Misrachi House is located behind the monument and has also been open since 2000.
 Its focus is the Jewish quarter of the Middle Ages, particularly the founding of the medieval Gothic synagogue (Or Zarua), rediscovered in 1995 during an archaeological dig.

-The Stadttempel, Vienna’s synagogue of 1826 by architect Josef Kornhäusl, was the only temple that avoided destruction during Kristallnacht.
+The Stadttempel, Vienna’s synagogue of 1826 built by architect Josef Kornhäusl, was the only temple that avoided destruction during Kristallnacht.
 Kornhäusl, highly respected in his time, specialized in theaters; not surprinsingly, then, the Stadttempel was designed like a small theater or Italian-style Baroque opera house, with a circular shape, a stage, three balconies, wings, and a foyer.

 The Judengasse, a little street linking the Seitenstettengasse to the Hoher Markt, was a main street throught the Jewish quarter of the Middle Ages, as it names indicates.